Electronic briefs for traditional and virtual offices

-Cloudbrief is a web based filing system developed by a trial lawyer.
+Cloudbrief is an Australian Internet based secure flexible and easy to use filing system developed by an Australian trial and appeal lawyer.

 It can be used by lawyers on different sides to share common documents in a litigation case or in a commercial transaction.

 For many years the trial lawyer/developer used computers for trials and appeals but was not satisfied with computer based litigation support services and products.
 He thought that a product should be developed that better catered for lawyers’ needs.

 Some software packages or services are very useful to sort relevance of documents in large cases but have less or no value for day to day management of cases or commercial matters.